-These can include a variety of medical and healthcare practices and products that are not typically considered part of conventional medicine or routine veterinary medical education.
+These treatments can include a diverse group of medical and healthcare practices and products that are not presently considered part of conventional medicine or routine veterinary medical education.

 For example, acupuncture is an alternative approach for musculoskeletal conditions, since many traditional practitioners don’t consider it when providing treatment options.
 However, many alternative practitioners recommend acupuncture, as it has been repeatedly proven as an effective option.

-The philosophy of these approaches varies from conventional medicine in a few ways.
-Complementary and alternative therapies follow these basic principles and provide the following benefits:
+The underlying philosophy of these approaches varies from conventional medicine on a few different levels.
+For example, complementary and alternative therapies follow these basic principles and provide the following benefits: